A Raleigh tradition is born

 The decade began with new redevelopment initiatives, creation of a new “Village Center” concept, and a market repositioning campaign.

 1992: Harris Teeter opened its doors after months of construction and design work inspired by a New York supermarket.
 It opened as one of the largest supermarkets in the Harris Teeter chain.

-November 1993: The first Cameron Village Open House.
+November 1993: The first Village District Open House.
 In May of 1993 a fire damaged a group of stores in the village.
 Store owners banded together for six months of hard reconstruction work, and by November were ready to reopen for business—just in time for the holidays.
 The small group of merchants came together that year to celebrate the season and the new beginning as a community.
 Since then the Open House has grown to become one of the most popular village-wide events each year.

 Among an ever-evolving collection of unique shops, Bailey’s Fine Jewelry is an old favorite that renovated and now stands out as the largest jewelry store in North Carolina.

-Cameron Village Chick-fil-A is the one of the largest, and the first 2-story branch of the franchise—just one of many of a growing number of restaurant offerings.
+Village District Chick-fil-A is the one of the largest, and the first 2-story branch of the franchise—just one of many of a growing number of restaurant offerings.
 And with the addition of new residential options surrounding the shopping center, the village has never felt more vibrant.